• Skip to main content

 Close up on a pile of vegan peanut sauce noodles in a bowl with veggies.

-How to make vegan peanut noodles
+🍽 How to make vegan peanut noodles

-Tips
+💡 Tips

 • Keep the noodles al dente!
-If they are over cooked, they tend to get mushy in the sauce and they will break easily when stirring them.
+If they are overcooked, they tend to get mushy in the sauce and they will break easily when stirring them.

 • Use pre-chopped veggies to speed up this recipe.
 I love these bagged sticks of carrots, I used them all the time and they would work well with this meal.
 I would avoid using frozen+thaw veggies as they would become too soft for this kind of meal.

-• You may want to adjust the consistency of the sauce only once you combined the ingredients since the veggies and rinsed noodles will bring extra moisture.
-If the sauce seems too thick or the noodles tend to clump together after combining everything, then add a splash or two of water until desired texture.
+• You may want to adjust the consistency of the sauce only once you combine the ingredients since the veggies and rinsed noodles will bring extra moisture.
+If the sauce seems too thick or the noodles tend to clump together after combining everything, then add a splash or two of water until the desired texture.

 There is a portion of vegan peanut noodles on a plate with some chop sticks.

-Storage and meal-prep tips
+❗️ Storage and meal-prep tips

 These vegan peanut noodles make for great leftovers!
-Keep them in an air-tight container for 3-4 days.
-The peanut butter tends to harden while cooling down, so you may need to add a little water and stir well before enjoying so it becomes creamy again.
+Keep them in an airtight container for 3-4 days.
+The peanut butter tends to harden while cooling down, so you may need to add a little water and stir well before enjoying it so it becomes creamy again.
 You can eat your leftovers cold or warm them up for a few seconds in the microwave.

-You can also meal-prep this recipe ahead of time.
-The peanut sauce can be made days ahead, such as during the weekend when you have more time, and you can also prep and chop the veggies beforehand.
+You can also meal-prep this recipe ahead of time: the peanut sauce can be made days ahead, such as during the weekend when you have more time, and you can also prep and chop the veggies beforehand.

-Can I make this recipe gluten-free?
+Can I make this vegan peanut noodle recipe gluten-free?

 Yes!
 You will need to use gluten-free noodles, such as these buckwheat soba noodles from the brand Eden.
-Also make sure to use gluten-free tamari sauce instead of regular soy sauce when making the peanut sauce.
+Also, make sure to use gluten-free tamari sauce instead of regular soy sauce when making the peanut sauce.

-Can I freeze it?
+Can I freeze the peanut noodles?

 I don't recommend it.
 Freezing the noodles will likely make them mushier and the veggies will lose their crunchiness.